AI-academic/AI-academic.github.io/index.md

 layout: home
 ---

-A roundup of academic AI related news, curated on a regular basis.
+A roundup of academic AI related news and updates, curated manually.
 Subscribe by [RSS](/feed.xml).